MattTuccillo/FSToolkit/README.md

 *************
-* TO DO
+TO DO
 *************
--Refactor code for better organization
+* Refactor code for better organization
--Add video controls bar
+* Add video controls bar
--Sorting for file lists
+* Sorting for file lists